bdan-security/open-source-soc/01_Lab_Setup/README.md

 *   **Gateway:** `10.10.10.1`

 ![Logical Network Topology Diagram](../Images/Setup_Network_Topology.png)
-> **Note:** The logical network topology diagram (Figure 3) demonstrates the routing of logs from the asset to the SIEM while isolating the attacker on the edge.
+> **Note:** The logical network topology diagram demonstrates the routing of logs from the asset to the SIEM while isolating the attacker on the edge.

 ## Baseline Installation Overview